How to Make the Most of Power BI Tooltips

 - Export Data

-- Show as a Table (screenshot below)
+- Show as Table (example in the GIF below)

-A More Robust Tooltip
+How to Create a More Robust Tooltip

 As long as the connections in the data model are set up correctly, the detail in the tooltip will automatically filter to the data points that your users hover over.